Chalwk/HALO-SCRIPT-PROJECTS/docs/HSP_SERVERS/servers/parkour.md

 ## Overview

-**EV Jump** is a fast-paced, precision parkour challenge where players navigate custom-designed courses full of jumps, ledges, and obstacles.
+**EV Jump** is a parkour challenge where players navigate a course full of jumps, ledges, and obstacles.
 The goal is to complete the course **as quickly as possible**, passing through checkpoints and finishing the run in record time.
 Success depends on **timing, movement precision, and course knowledge**.

 ### Key Features